Wanted: Talented and motivated persons to take over operation of UrbDeZine’s local editions.

 - Willing to make a sincere effort for at least a year.

-- More specialized, curated, exclusive, and structured – like a boutique news publication – than Medium, Tumblr, Reddit, etc.
+- UrbDeZine is more specialized, curated, exclusive, and structured – like a boutique news publication – than Medium, Tumblr, Reddit, etc.

 - You focus on content, journalism, and programming.
-I cover the server admin, security, software maintenance, insurance, and dozenss of expenses related to keeping the website on a first rate cutting edge platform.
+I cover the server admin, security, software maintenance, insurance, and dozens of expenses related to keeping the website on a first rate cutting edge platform.

 - Be part of a real human concern, have a real person to talk to (me) about issues and ideas.
 In fact, I think we should have regular meetings (via video or teleconference).